Ansel291/Project_1/README.md

 [x] As a player, when i click on each card, there is a gunshot sound.

-###Completed Tuesday, 10-14-15

-[x] As a player, i want to have an introductory page that explains what the game is and how toplay
+[x] As a player, i want to have an introductory page that explains what the game is and how to play.

-### Completed Thursday, 10-15-15

-[x] As a player, when i click the "play again" i want the 20 cards to be reshuffled
+[x] As a player, when i click the "play again" i want the 20 cards to be reshuffled.

 [x] As a player, when I don't select the two same cards, the cards will turn back over.

-[x] As a player, i want te identified who the winner and who the loser is based on the time it took to match the memory board
+[x] As a player, i want identified who the winner is and who the loser is based on the time fastest taken to match the memory board.

-###Ongoing User Stories

-[ ] As a player, i want to add text shadow to the text so that it is easier to read

-[ ] Add start buttons

-[ ] Play Again Button

 ###Ice Box

+[ ] As a player, I want to be notified as to when each round starts

+[ ] As a players, I want to press a "Play Again" button so that I can replay the game.

 [ ] As a player, i want to be able to enter my name so that my name will appear on the screen

-Note:
+###Note:

 For future references, when making updates from local server to production mode, must switch from "master branch" to "gh-pages"